CHAPTER B:

 Developing key messages

-The purpose of key messages is to shape communications so that the HCT speaks with a unified voice in highlighting urgent needs and creating situational awareness.
-They also help to articulate how humanitarian partners can assist and acknowledge local capacities; advocate for further resources to respond; reiterate humanitarian principles; and defuse controversial issues.
-Messaging should not be the sum of all the mandates of HCT members, but rather strategic and prioritized in accordance with humanitarian needs and the proposed response.Key messages articulate the official position of the RC and the HCT.
+Key messages articulate the official position of the HC and the HCT.
 They are a valuable advocacy tool when communicating with external partners, such as the media, donors, regional entities, CSOs and the host Government.
-Key messages typically include Q&As and ‘if-asked’ guidance (not to be shared outside the UN) on difficult or controversial issues, including reputational challenges.
-Messages must be written in plain, everyday language without any jargon, abbreviations or acronyms, and kept short.
+They typically include Q&As and ‘if-asked’ guidance on difficult or controversial issues, including reputational challenges.
+Messages must be short and written in plain, everyday language without any jargon, abbreviations or acronyms.

 UN Communications Group (UNCG)

 The UNCG is a common communications platform for the UN system.
-It aims to strengthen inter-agency cooperation on public information and communication, and to increase the media profile of UN activities at the national level.
-In an emergency, the group follows the ‘Standard Operating Procedures for the UN system – communicating together in times of crisis’.
+It aims to strengthen inter-agency cooperation on public information and communications, and to increase the media profile of UN activities at the national level.
+In an emergency, the group follows the Standard Operating Procedures for the UN system – ‘How to communicate in a crisis’.

 HCT Communication Working Group